DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 | **[binaries/jetson](binaries/jetson)<br/> (nano, JetPack 4.4.1)** | 2920 millis <br />**34.24 fps** | 3083 millis <br/> 32.42 fps | 3340 millis <br/> 29.93 fps | 3882 millis <br/> 25.75 fps | 5102 millis <br/> 19.59 fps |
 | **[binaries/linux/aarch64](binaries/linux/aarch64)<br/> (Nano, JetPack 4.4.1)** | 4891 millis <br />**20.44 fps** | 6950 millis <br/> 14.38 fps | 9928 millis <br/> 10.07 fps | 11892 millis <br/> 8.40 fps | 14870 millis <br/> 6.72 fps |

-You can notice that [binaries/jetson](binaries/jetson) and [binaries/jetson_tftrt](binaries/jetson_tftrt) have the same fps when positive rate is 0.0 (no plate in the stream) but the gap widen when the rate increase (more plates in the stream).
-This can be explained by the fact that both use [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) to accelerate the license plate and car detection but only [binaries/jetson_tftrt](binaries/jetson_tftrt) uses GPGPU acceleration for [License Plate Recognition (LPR)](https://www.doubango.org/SDKs/anpr/docs/Features.html#license-plate-recognition-lpr) (thanks to [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html)).

 [binaries/linux/aarch64](binaries/linux/aarch64) contains generic Linux binaries for AArch64 (a.k.a ARM64) devices.
 All operations are done on CPU.
 The performance boost between this CPU-only version and the Jetson-based ones may not seem impressive but there is a good reason: [binaries/linux/aarch64](binaries/linux/aarch64) uses INT8 inference while the Jetson-based versions use a mix of FP32 and FP16 **which means more accurate**.
 Providing INT8 models for Jetson devices is on our roadmap with no ETA.

 <a name="jetson-nano-versus-Raspberry-Pi-4"></a>
 # Jetson nano versus Raspberry Pi 4 #
-**On average the SDK is 3 times faster on Jetson nano compared to Raspberry Pi 4** and this may not seem impressive but there is a good reason: [binaries/raspbian/armv7l](binaries/raspbian/armv7l) uses INT8 inference while the Jetson-based binaries ([binaries/jetson](binaries/jetson) and [binaries/jetson_tftrt](binaries/jetson_tftrt)) use a mix of FP32 and FP16 **which means more accurate**.
+**On average the SDK is 3 times faster on Jetson nano compared to Raspberry Pi 4** and this may not seem impressive but there is a good reason: [binaries/raspbian/armv7l](binaries/raspbian/armv7l) uses INT8 inference while the Jetson-based binaries ([binaries/jetson](binaries/jetson) uses a mix of FP32 and FP16 **which means more accurate**.
 Providing INT8 models for Jetson devices is on our roadmap with no ETA.

 <a name="jetson-nx-versus-jetso-tx2"></a>
 # Jetson Xavier NX versus Jetson TX2 #